Jordan73737/Warhammer-40k--Faction-Alignment-Questionaire/README.md

 # Warhammer 40K CLI Alignment Quiz

-A fun, interactive CLI quiz that determines which Warhammer 40K faction you align with based on your answers to 25 themed questions.
+A fun, interactive CLI quiz that determines which Warhammer 40K faction you align with based on your answers to 25 questions.

 ## Features